YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    2 : 2 : 2 : 2 : 2 : 2 : 2 : 2 : 2 : 2 : 2 : 2 : 2 : 2 : 2 : 2 :
    YDB>

 Remember that Unicode only provides a character encoding.
 The ordering of strings encoded in UTF-8 may not be linguistically or culturally correct for your language.
 For example, Chinese names may be encoded in UTF-8 using characters in either the simplified or the traditional Chinese script, but the linguistically and culturally appropriate ordering of names (for example in the Beijing phone book) is the order in pinyin, which uses the Latin script.
-In order to use YottaDB/GT.M to store strings in the correct order, there may be an additional requirement to provide a collation module.
+In order to use YottaDB to store strings in the correct order, there may be an additional requirement to provide a collation module.

 -------------------
 Database Encryption
 -------------------

-Before proceeding with this exercise, it is important to understand the limitations and architecture of YottaDB/GT.M database encryption: **YottaDB/GT.M itself includes no cryptographic software whatsoever and performs no encryption** – it has a plug-in architecture with a reference plug-in that interfaces with GPG (GNU Privacy Guard) and OpenSSL.
+Before proceeding with this exercise, it is important to understand the limitations and architecture of YottaDB database encryption: **YottaDB itself includes no cryptographic software whatsoever and performs no encryption** – it has a plug-in architecture with a reference plug-in that interfaces with GPG (GNU Privacy Guard) and OpenSSL.
 Remember also that key management & distribution is a much harder problem than database encryption itself.

-The exercise below illustrates the reference implementation and GPG more than it does YottaDB/GT.M's capabilities.
+The exercise below illustrates the reference implementation and GPG more than it does YottaDB's capabilities.
 Much of the exercises here are scripted with the reference plugin – we go through them here in detail so that you can understand what happens under the covers.
 Remember that there are actually three layers of encryption, required in order to manage & distribute keys securely:

 - The data in the database is encrypted using a symmetric cipher (AES).

 - The symmetric cipher itself, encrypted with the user's RSA public key, resides in a text file on disk.
 Text files containing encrypted database keys for the database files in the database are in a text file pointed to by the environment variable $gtm_dbkeys.

 - The user's RSA private key resides in a key ring encrypted with a symmetric cipher (also referred to as a passphrase or password).
 This password is entered by the user and is provided to child processes in an obfuscated form in the environment.
-When a mumps process at startup sees the null string as a value of the environment variable $gtm_passwd, it prompts for the password to the GPG keyring, and then places an obfuscated version of the password in the environment so that processes spawned by the Job and ZSYstem commands have access to the password (this is the only way to provide the password to a MUPIP or DSE process).
+When a mumps process at startup sees the null string as a value of the environment variable $ydb_passwd, it prompts for the password to the GPG keyring, and then places an obfuscated version of the password in the environment so that processes spawned by the Job and ZSYstem commands have access to the password (this is the only way to provide the password to a MUPIP or DSE process).

 There are two users, Mary, who administers and distributes keys, and Ken, who is a normal database user.
 The private key needed by a process to decrypt the file, and get access to the key to the symmetric cipher is in the GPG keyring.
 Mary and Ken must each generate a public-private key-pair and exchange their public keys.